 On one of these excursions I took a giant leap out of my comfort zone and made reservations at a Moroccan restaurant.
 This restaurant really had all the bells and whistles, including poufs on the floor instead of chairs, rosewater hand washing to begin your meal, and belly dancers that you have to awkwardly look at while you are eating.

 I’ve been back to that restaurant many times since that fateful first venture, yet I’m entirely unable to order anything other than the Apricot Chicken Tagine.
-Lord help me, this plate of sweet, spiced chicken and tender apricots just hits the spot.
-It hits all the spots, I tell you!
-Every.
-Single.
-Spot.
+This plate of sweet, spiced chicken and tender apricots just hits the spot.

-some a lot of experimentation, I’m very happy with this dish and am ready to share it with all of you.
+some a lot of experimentation, I’m very happy with this pressure cooker tagine dish and am ready to share it with all of you.
 A serving is under 400 calories and it REALLY fills you up.
 Boy, aren’t you just lucky?